Tax savings at a glance

 Given to all eligible operationally-ready National Servicemen (NSmen)

-Additional reliefs
+Additional tax reliefs for married/divorced/widowed taxpayers

 On top of general reliefs, which are available to all taxpayers, there are additional reliefs that might be applicable to you.